-The University's code of conduct concerning academic integrity is set out on the website <a href="https://example.com/here.com/he
+The University's code of conduct concerning academic integrity is set out on the website here.
+Please read also the University's guidelines on academic good practice.

-The following information and advice is of relevance and use to students for all their academic work, e.g. mini-projects, third and fourth year projects, MSc Dissertations and DPhil theses, as well as all class and practical work.
+The following information and advice is of relevance and use to students for all their academic work, e.g. mini-projects, MSc Dissertations, as well as all class and practical work.